restic/restic/doc/manual.rst

 If there is a **bind-mount** below a directory that is to be saved, restic descends into it.

+**Device files** are saved and restored as device files.
+This means that e.g. ``/dev/sda`` is archived as a block device file and restored as such.
+This also means that the content of the corresponding disk is not read, at least not from the device file.

 Reading data from stdin
 ~~~~~~~~~~~~~~~~~~~~~~~